Martin Lewis - Should you equity-release?

 What is equity release?

 Equity release is, in a nutshell, a way to unlock the value of your property and turn it into a cash lump sum.
-You can do this via a number of policies which let you access or 'release' the equity (cash) tied up in your home, if you're 55+.
+You can do this via a number of policies which let you access – or 'release' – the equity (cash) tied up in your home, if you're 55+.
+You don’t need to have fully paid off your mortgage to do this.

-As a rule, you can take the money you release in one lump sum, in several smaller amounts or as a combination of both.
+As a rule, you can take the money you release in one lump sum, in several smaller amounts on which you'll pay interest, or as a combination of both.

 Yet make sure you do it in the right way as if you get it wrong, it can prove expensive, as these tweets show: